28/NoteworthyII/README.md

 1. ~~Character notes should be saved as 'Character-Realm' instead of just 'Character' so that same-named characters from different realms can have their own notes.~~ (Introduced in V2.2.0)
 2. Multiple personal notes per character.
 It will be easier to divide the notes per topic.
+(See [wireframes](/doc/wireframes/noteworthy-character-notes-wireframes.org).)
+3. Create character notes for new characters upon opening Noteworthy II instead of on log-on.
+This will reduce the number of unwanted character notes when a player has multiple alts.

 ### Known issues